 Vienna’s Schwarzspanierhaus enjoys an ignominious entry in the encyclopaedia of music history.
 This is a former home of Ludwig van Beethoven and, most importantly, the place where he passed away in 1827.

-- Original house no longer exists (demolished in 1903)
+- Original house no longer exists (demolished in the early 1900s)

 - A plaque and relief on the new building recall the importance of the location

 Beethoven died on March 26th, 1827, in his apartment in a converted late-17th century convent building (the Schwarzspanierhaus) just outside the old city walls.